rangle/angular-training-slides/slides/src/content/routing.md

 http://localhost:4200/component-one/param1/param2
 ```

-To use the router service, we need to import it and inject it into our constructor.
+To use the router service, we need to import and inject it into our constructor.

 ```javascript
 import { Router } from '@angular/router';